longturn/freeciv21/docs/Playing/how-to-play.rst

 faster you win.
 After you have built as many cities as your corner of the world will hold, turn the settlers to irrigating and building roads.

 .. note:: If the food surplus in a city drops to +1 from supporting too many settlers, and you can't
     rearrange people to increase it, then switch them to building temples.
 Unless you make contact with
     another player, don't worry about building military units just yet.

 All this time, you have been gaining techs as fast as possible.
-What you should be shooting for is first "The Republic", then "Democracy", then "Railroad", and then "Industrialization".
-(Some people go for Monarchy before The Republic).
+What you should be shooting for is first :strong:`The Republic`, then :strong:`Democracy`, then :strong:`Railroad`, and then :strong:`Industrialization`.
+(Some people go for :strong:`Monarchy` before :strong:`The Republic`).
 As soon as you've researched a new government type, start a revolution and change over to it.
 Cities operate much better as Republics than they do under Despotism, but note that it's much harder to keep military units outside of city limits under a Republic.
 Also, don't forget to recheck your rates after you've changed governments, as the maximums vary for each type.

 When you get Democracy, you are equipped to go into the Second Expansion phase.
 This is accomplished by changing the government to a Democracy, making all cities build temples, and setting the luxury rate to